 When the whole body weight was supported by stretched out arms, nailed to that cross, the typical cause of death was asphyxiation.
 The executed would have severe difficulty inhaling and would have to draw themselves up by the arms, leading to exhaustion and pain at the nail sites.
 This process could be sped up by the soldiers breaking the condemned's legs, preventing them from pushing up, leaving them to die choking for air.
 The executed could further suffer cardiac rupture, heart failure, hypovolemic shock, sepsis, acidosis, arrhythmia, and pulmonary embolism.
 The scourging before the crucifixion would exacerbate the potential for sepsis.
 Add in dehydration and you have a slow, agonizing death on display for all to see.

 And Jesus willingly chose that path.
 He was led as a lamb to the slaughter, willingly going to cross to redeem his creation.

 To his followers, this day marked a feeling of hopelessness.
 It was the day hope died.
 Their hope in change for the future.
 The possible hope for revolution.
 They saw everything they had hoped for vanishing in an instant.

 For Jesus, this was also an unprecedented day.
 The day when Jesus, the pure, spotless lamb would bear the sins of the world, past, present, and future.
 It would be the one time Jesus was completely separated from His Father.
 Where God would turn His back on him, for he could not see his son stained with sin.
 Eloi; Eloi; Lama; Sabachtha.
 My God; My God; Why have you forsaken me?

-But we - we celebrate that Friday is not the end of the story.
+But we - we know dawn is coming.
+We celebrate that Friday is not the end of the story.
 Things may look at their absolute darkest, but morning is coming.
 Friday may be death, but Sunday is resurrection.